you68681/GPAR/README.md

 4. goto(0,!(( zf = 1 )))
 5. end
 ```

+Note: ```check-condition``` is the same as the ```test``` instruction mentioned in the our paper.
+They will be merged in the next version.

+Heuristics can be none so default heuristics will be used (hp hln).

+The generated results will be saved under ./experiments/ folder.
+Every experiment has a ".out" file, if it finds a solution also generates a ".prog" file with the planning program.

-4. Validate the output program, with and without infinite detection.
+4. Validate the output program.

- ./validator.bin Problem_Testing_File Pointer_Indices
+ ./validator.bin Program_Solution Testing_Folder Pointer_Indices

 For example:

 ```shell
 ./validator.bin ./experiments/67385a82_cc4_training_no1_3_1_hp_hln.prog ./new_color_task/67385a82/cc4_testing/ no1:node
 ```
-Both validations should finish with an `[INFO] GOAL ACHIEVED!`
+ALL validations should finish with an `[INFO] GOAL ACHIEVED!`
 Great!
 You have computed your first planning program :-).